-(Granularity); 2) ensure contributors know upfront what qualifies them for authorship and how their contributions will be measured (Responsibility); 3) apply rules consistently to everyone involved in a project (Equity); 4) enable contributors to change or challenge their position in the authorship list based on a record of contributions (Autonomy); and 5) keep contributors informed throughout the project about their record of contributions, authorship position, potential and how authorship decisions are being made (Transparency).
-By embedding these five GREAT principles into authorship practices, we can move toward more inclusive, fair, and accountable systems - especially important when evaluating the value of middle authorship positions (Tscharntke et al. 2007; Mongeon et al. 2017; Helgesson & Eriksson 2019).
+(Granularity); 2) ensure contributors know upfront what qualifies them for authorship and how their contributions will be measured (Responsibility); 3) apply rules consistently to everyone involved in a project (Equity); 4) enable contributors to change or challenge their position in the authorship list based on a record of (Autonomy); contributions and contributors informed throughout the project about their record of contributions, potential authorship position, and how authorship decisions are being made (Transparency).
+By embedding these five GREAT principles into authorship practices, we can move toward more inclusive, fair, and accountable systems especially important when evaluating the value of middle authorship positions (Tscharntke et al. 2007; Mongeon et al. 2017; Helgesson & Eriksson 2019).